 - Make sure the most relevant information is at the top of your resume

 - Be sure you are using keywords found in the job description in your resume

-- Have someone read it over to ensure the value you’d add to both the position and company is clear
+- Have someone read it over to ensure the value you would add to both the position and company is clear

 Now that your resume is tailored to the job you’re applying for, you’ll want to add a tailored cover letter to accompany your resume.
 The skills and experience that best match the job requirements should be highlighted in your cover letter.
-This is your opportunity to tell the hiring manager why you’re the right fit for the job and why they should read your resume.
+This is your opportunity to tell the hiring manager why you’re the right fit for the job and why they should consider you for the next step.

 If your job search has stalled and you haven’t had an interview in a while, it may be time to start tailoring your resume.
 Submitting a resume that is tailored to the job description and job you’re applying for will only help your chances of landing the dream job – or at least an interview.
 So, what are you waiting for?
 Start tailoring!